Is spousal support different if the couple is not legally married?

 Related FAQs

-What if the paying spouse is unable to make spousal support payments?
+What happens if the paying spouse fails to make the spousal support payments?

 Related Blog Posts